viamrobotics/docs/docs/components/camera/_index.md

 icon: "img/components/camera.png"
 # SMEs: Bijan, vision team
 ---
-A Viam Camera is a source of 2D and/or 3D images (e.g. a webcam, lidar, time-of-flight sensor, etc).
+A Viam Camera is a source of 2D and/or 3D images (like a webcam, lidar, or time-of-flight sensor).
 A single image is returned from the camera upon request, and images can be streamed continuously from the camera by using systems that do fast, repeated requests.

 There are two basic things you can do with a camera component: